 Removal Tips

 Removing liquid latex can be a tricky feat if you've applied it to a larger area or if you have applied it on top of body hair.
-To remove smaller sections of the SFX makeup, soak the area in warm and soapy water or apply a towel that has been soaked in hot water and gently peel it away.
-For larger areas or those that are harder to remove, consider using a product like Ben Nye Bond Off.
-Once you have removed the liquid latex SFX creations, be sure to cleanse the skin and moisturize.
+To remove smaller sections of liquid latex, soak the area in warm and soapy water or apply a towel that has been soaked in hot water and gently peel it away.
+For larger areas of those that are harder to remove, consider using a product like Ben Nye Bond Off.
+Once you have removed the liquid latex, be sure to cleanse the skin and moisturize.

-Start with clean, dry skin and use a disposable wedge sponge to apply a thin layer of liquid latex makeup to the area where you want to create the blistered effect.
+Start with clean dry skin and use a disposable wedge sponge to apply a thin layer of liquid latex to the area where you want to create the blistered effect.
 Allow it to dry.
-This will take a minute or two, but you may speed up the fake wound process using a handheld fan.
-The SFX makeup will become translucent as it dries.
+This will take a minute or two, but you may speed up the process using a handheld fan.
+It will become translucent as it dries.

 Repeat the layering and drying process two to three times.
-Once the final layer has dried, use a spatula to gently tear holes in the liquid latex and push the opened latex on top of itself.
-Since it is still tacky, it will stick to itself to create a cool fake wound liquid latex SFX.
+Once the final layer has dried, use a spatula to gently tear open holes into the liquid latex, and push the opened latex on top of itself.
+Since it is still tacky, it will stick to itself.

 Next, add some color!
 Using eyeshadows or your favorite paint (cream-based, water activated, or alcohol activated), color the skin you’ve exposed to be whatever color you want.
-For extra gory or realistic fake wounds, add your favorite SFX blood.
+For an extra gory or realistic wound, add your favorite SFX blood.

-While the liquid latex makeup is still tacky, rip up small pieces of tissues and lay them down flat on top of the latex.
-Leave a gap in the middle where you want the fake cut to be.
+While the liquid latex is still tacky, rip up small pieces of tissues and lay them down flat on top of the latex, and leave a gap in the middle where you want the cut to be.
 Let it dry, and then repeat this step at least two to three more times.
 Set with a powder to remove the shine.

-Next, use a spatula to tear into your fresh liquid latex SFX and gently pull it open to form the fake cut.
-Add eyeshadow, fake blood, and other products to finish the fake cut look!
+Next, use a spatula to tear into the latex and gently pull it open to form the cut.
+Add eyeshadow, fake blood, and other products to finish the look!

-If you want to take your fake wounds to the next level, consider adding fake maggots!
-These little liquid latex SFX critters are an easy way to enhance a zombie look or simply add a bit of fear factor to the fake cuts and blisters.
+If you want to take your wounds to the next level, consider adding fake maggots!
+These little liquid latex critters are an easy way to enhance a zombie look or to simply add a bit of fear factor to the wounds you learned how to create using the tips and tricks above.

 Once dry, gently peel them off and place them into the palm of your hand with the sticky side (the side that was facing the stainless steel palette) facing upward.
 Roll them up, and voila!
-You have maggots!
+You have a maggot!

 The last step is applying your fake maggots.
-Use a small dab of liquid latex to adhere them to your fake wounds, and you’re all set!
+Use a small dab of liquid latex to adhere it to your wound, and you’re all set!

 More Tutorials

-Feeling inspired to make your own fake cuts and wounds with liquid latex?
-Watch the video at the top of this blog to see the step-by-step liquid latex SFX tutorial, or visit our YouTube Channel!
-If you have any more questions, don’t hesitate to reach out to our Beauty Advisors!
+Feeling inspired?
+Watch the video at the top of this blog to see the step by step tutorial, or visit our YouTube Channel!
+If you have any more questions, we are here to help!
+Click here to reach out to our Beauty Advisors.

 If you follow this or any of our other SFX Tutorials, don't forget to tag @camerareadysfx on social media!